github/branch-deploy/README.md

 ## Available Commands 💬

 - `.deploy` - Deploy a pull request
-- `.noop` - Deploy a pull request in noop mode
+- `.noop` - Deploy a pull request in noop mode.
+Noop deployments do not require a PR review or approval
 - `.deploy to <environment>` - Deploy a pull request to a specific environment
 - `.deploy <stable_branch>` - Trigger a rollback deploy to your stable branch (main, master, etc)
 - `.lock` - Create a deployment lock for the default environment